Chiamh/alignment-nf/README.md

 It is preferable to map reads in a **non-paired** fashion to bacterial pangenomes despite paired-end data due to polycistronic RNAs.
 [Read this.](https://github.com/biobakery/humann#humann-30-and-paired-end-sequencing-data)

-Mapping **RNA reads with STAR** assumes a eukaryotic/fungal pangenome, mono-cistronic RNAs and will **use paired reads and output paired read counts**.
+Mapping **RNA reads with STAR** assumes a eukaryotic/fungal genome or pangenome, mono-cistronic RNAs and will **use paired reads and output paired read counts**.

+Pseudoalignment of **RNA reads with Salmon** to multi-species transcriptome is also possible.
+This is especially useful for eukaryotic species without a well-annotated pangenome.

 * reads/DNA (for metagenomes) or reads/RNA (for metatranscriptomes)
     * These folders contain processedd reads in fastq.gz format.
 "Processed" means adapter removal, host read removal, rRNA removal (for MTX) and/or de-duplication (for MTX)